-Under your Skin
+Under Your Skin

 How can we humans be so alike – and yet so unique?
 How does our fascinating body work, and how does it change depending on our lifestyle, and as we get older?

-Your body makes a lot of noise, but do you actually know where in your body all the various sounds come from?
+Your body makes a lot of noise, but do you know where in your body all the various sounds come from?

-You can compare your body surface temperature to the surface temperatures of other visitors, and to those of the people on the big wall picture.
+You can compare your body surface temperature to the surface temperature of other visitors, and to those of the people on the big wall picture.
 The wall picture also gives you facts about why some parts of the body are warmer than others.

 Your immune system helps to fight infections caused by bacteria, viruses and fungi.
 And it is extremely efficient – even if you sometimes fall ill.